-Be sure to come and watch these accomplished competitors as they dance towards their victory.
+Be sure to come and watch these accomplished dancers perform various jigs in colourful Scottish attire .

-This years Highland Dancing competitions are being held by the WA Metropolitan Regional Committee of Highland Dancing Incorporate (WAMRCHDI).
+This year’s Highland Dancer are being organised by the WA Metropolitan Regional Committee of Highland Dancing Incorporate (WAMRCHDI).
 For more information about the WAMRCHDI please visit their website here.

 Armadale Atlas Stones

 Introducing the new Armadale Atlas Stones, nine reinforced concrete spheres ranging in weight from 9-161kg.
 Lifting stones have been a part of many European cultures as a traditional test of strength and endurance.

 When lifting stones were brought to the World Strongest Man competition, they were previously known as the McGlashen Stones, Scotland’s traditional Clach cuid fir or in Gaelic, ‘manhood stones’.
 At the 1998 World Strongest Man competition held in the Atlas Mountains of Morocco, the name was changed in reflection to the connection with the Greek titan Greek titan Atlas, who was condemned by Zeus to hold up the heavens for all eternity after losing a war against the Greek gods.